Less is More: DocString Compression in Code Generation: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have emerged as a key tool in today's software development, owning to their powerful language understanding and generation capabilities~\cite{nam2024using, rasnayaka2024empirical}.
 In particular, they have shown great potential in a variety of SE tasks such as code generation~\cite{liu2024your}, automated testing~\cite{chen2024chatunitest} and documentation~\cite{dvivedi2024comparative}.
 However, with the wide deployment of LLMs, it has become a pressing challenge to improve the inference efficiency and to reduce the ever increasing demand of computational resources~\cite{niu2024evaluating,shi2024greening,yang2024robustness}.
+This challenge manifests in two aspects: (1) the computational overhead in terms of FLOPs during model inference, and (2) the financial cost associated with API calls to third-party LLMs for code generation.

-DocString standing for "documentation string" is a critical component that can significantly enhance the readability, maintainability and usability of the code.
-It plays a pivotal role in the code generation process, typically positioned at the onset of a function or method.
-DocStrings serve to articulate the code's functionality, parameters, return values and potential exceptions that may arise~\cite{dainese2024can}.
+DocString (documentation string), a string literal embedded in source code to document specific features or functionalities, serves as a critical component in software development.
+It significantly enhances code readability, maintainability and usability.
+Typically positioned at the beginning of a function or method, DocString plays a pivotal role in the code generation process by articulating the code's functionality, parameters, return values and potential exceptions that may arise~\cite{dainese2024can}.
 Listing~\ref{lst:docstring} presents an example to illustrate how DocString (Lines 2-14) elucidates the purpose of the function, its parameters, the type of return value it yields, the exceptions it might trigger, and offers a practical example showing how to invoke the function.
-These texts not only facilitate an intuitive grasp of the code for developers but also act as a direct reflection of user requirements.